alemosie/alemosie.github.io/_posts/2025-01-24-what-you-need-to-know-about-free-baby-physical-therapy.md

 Pediatric physical therapy (*kinderfysiotherapie* in Dutch, or *kinderfysio* for short) focuses on helping infants, toddlers, and children **improve their gross motor skills, mobility, strength, balance, and coordination**.
 It is designed to assist children who face developmental delays, injuries, or conditions that affect movement and physical functioning.

+> “Physical therapy for children goes far beyond just improving gross motor skills.
+It also plays a crucial role in their emotional, mental, and social development, creating **a strong foundation for overall well-being**," says pediatric physical therapist Maggie Onofri.

 Even if your baby is developing normally, you could still benefit from connecting with a physical therapist.
 Maggie says, “Physical therapy for children goes far beyond just improving gross motor skills.
 It also plays a crucial role in their emotional, mental, and social development, creating a strong foundation for overall well-being.”

 A kinderfysio helps your baby build a healthy sense of self as they learn more about their physical capabilities and surroundings.
 “Achieving physical milestones through therapy, such as sitting, crawling, or walking, gives children a sense of accomplishment.
 This **boosts self-esteem and encourages them to explore their environment**,” says Maggie.